Cell-based assays for high throughput screening

 We have developed a low cost homogeneous multiplexed assay using Hoechst, Propidium Iodide and Calcein-AM to deliver phenotypic readouts (including cell number, % live cells and cell cycle phase), that distinguishes between cytostatic and cytotoxic mechanism of action.

 High throughput 3D spheroid assays

-With only a small percentage of compounds showing preclinical anticancer efficacy making it to market, it is questionable if cells grown in 2D monolayers reflect the biological complexity of tumours.
-We have established a simple and robust method to screen 3D tumour spheroids.
+With only a small percentage of compounds showing preclinical anticancer efficacy making it to market, it is questionable if cells grown in 2D monolayers reflect the biological complexity of tumors.
+We have established a simple and robust method to screen 3D tumor spheroids.

 Genome-wide phenotypic screening

 Genome-wide RNA-mediated interference (RNAi) screens have been used to identifying genes whose knockdown causes phenotypic changes.
 As the majority of RNAis will deliver negative results, a quick and easy triaging method to identify 'hits' is advantageous.
 We have developed a streamlined workflow solution that overcomes challenges such as data validation and storage issues that are associated with a high content approach.